pirate/gzint/README.md

 ## Docs:

-`HugeInt` is a type which aids in storing very large, but compressable nubmers in memory in python >= 3.5.
+`HugeInt` is a type which aids in storing very large, but compressable numbers in memory in python >= 3.5.
 It sacrifices CPU time during intialization and math operations, for fast comparisons and at-rest memory efficiency.

 `HugeInt` implements the `int` interface, you can almost always treat it like a normal python `int`.